arciisine/vscode-chronicler/README.md

 Currently, wayland support is missing

 # Release Notes

+## 0.1.0
+Added in support for auto recording VS Live Share session Added in flag to support scaling of generated GIFs

 ## 0.0.9
 Externalized the ffmpeg interactions into @arcsine/screen-recorder, fixing default recording folder